A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Upper Chamber Optimisation

 The arrival time distributions of Cherenkov photons at the PMT determine the time resolution that can (potentially) be achieved with a WCD unit; these time distributions and the background rates (Section~\ref{sec: noise rates}) also place important requirements on the readout electronics of a unit, including the length of the signal trace, buffering requirements, and trigger design.
 The aspect ratio and the material choice of the WCD units determine these time distributions and hence influence time resolution, which in turn impacts the achievable angular resolution for showers as discussed in Section~\ref{sec: angular reconstruction}.

-In Fig.~\ref{fig:time_dist_comparison_designs_80MeV_gamma} we show Cherenkov photon arrival time distributions for the four different WCD designs from the previous section, resulting from 80\,MeV vertical $\gamma$-rays.
-Reflective materials result in longer tails in the timing distribution of both double-layered designs compared to the HAWC and LHAASO-like designs which use entirely black walls.

-Additionally as an example, we show in Fig.~\ref{fig:time_dist_r19x25r19x05_119MeV_gamma} the arrival time of Cherenkov photon distributions resulting from 120\,MeV vertical $\gamma$-rays injected across the top surface of double-layered WCD units (3.8\,m diameter and 2.5\,m depth, similar to configuration A) with a combination of different material properties.
+In Figure \ref{fig:time_dist_r19x25r19x05_80MeV_gamma} we examine the arrival time of Cherenkov photon distributions resulting from 80\,MeV vertical $\gamma$-rays injected across the top surface of double-layered WCD units (3.8\,m diameter and 2.5\,m depth) with a combination of different material properties.
 The timing distributions show that a white walled chamber with one or both of the top and bottom surfaces black reduces the tail of the arrival distribution of photons by $\sim$30--40\% at this energy.

-Mostly prompt photons arrive at the PMT in the entirely black chamber while we observe reflected light in chambers that have some combination of white reflective material.
-Reflected light dominates the first arriving photons in chambers with highly reflective material below $\sim$100\,MeV.
-However, with increased $\gamma$-ray energy, the first photons become dominated by direct photons for all surface combinations (see Fig.~\ref{fig:refl_fpe_gamma}).
+To study differences in time resolution, we examine the time of the first detected Cherenkov photon for each material combination (see Fig.~\ref{fig:res_fpe_gamma}).
+For black detectors, these first photons are dominated by direct light, hence the timing resolution (defined with respect to a particle entering the upper chamber) is mostly defined by the width of the detector.
+For (partially) white detectors, the timing resolution depends on the amount of Cherenkov light produced: low energy particles have a higher chance to be detected due to reflected light alone.
+While this adds more signals available to the reconstruction, these small signals show a worse time resolution.
+All material combinations show similar time resolution of the first photon above for particle energies above $\sim200$\,MeV because the probability to detect direct light becomes close to unity.

-Fig.~\ref{fig:water_abs_len} illustrates the impact of changing water quality/absorption length on the arrival time distribution, for the case of a 3.8\,m diameter, 2.5\,m deep chamber with white walls and black top and bottom.
-There is a very modest impact on the tail of the time distribution provided an absorption length of $>$10~m can be maintained.
+Moreover, Fig.~\ref{fig:water_abs_len} illustrates the impact of changing water quality/absorption length on the arrival time distribution, for an upper chamber with white walls and black top and bottom.
+There is a very modest impact on the time distribution provided an absorption length of $>$10~m can be maintained.
 A nominal absorption length of 17\,m at 400\,nm is used in the simulations.

+Finally, we look at the four different WCD designs from Section \ref{sec: sensitivity}.
+Fig. \ref{fig:time_dist_comparison_designs_80MeV_gamma} shows Cherenkov photon arrival time distributions, resulting from 80\,MeV vertical $\gamma$-rays.
+As expected, reflective materials result in longer tails in the timing distribution of both double-layered designs compared to the HAWC and LHAASO-like designs which use entirely black walls.